-- Administer tests during your state's testing window and in the prescribed order. - Follow the directions and read the scripts in the TAM verbatim to students.
-Translated scripts are available on Avocet (http://avocet.pearson.com/PARCC/Home) in the following languages: Arabic, Chinese (Mandarin), Haitian Creole, Navajo, Polish, Portuguese, Russian, Spanish, Urdu, and Vietnamese. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing units.
-Note that results may be invalidated for students who use cell phones or other electronic devices during a test unit, including after a student turns in his or her test materials and during a break (see exception listed in Section 2.2.1). - Manage test sessions in PearsonAccess^{Next}.
+- Administer tests during the state testing window and in the prescribed order. - Follow the directions and read the scripts in the TAM verbatim to students.
+Translated scripts are available on http://il.mypearsonsupport.com in the following languages: Arabic, Chinese Mandarin, French, Gujarati, Korean, Polish, Spanish, Tagalog, Urdu, and Vietnamese. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing units.
+Note that results may be invalidated for students who use cell phones or other electronic devices during a test unit, including after a student turns in his or her test materials and during a break (see exception listed in Section 2.2.1). - Manage test sessions in PearsonAccess^{next}.